halfstrik/my-email/Email-folder-setup.md

 This should mostly be used for many-emails-per-day subscriptions, e.g. OpenBSD mailing list.

 Setting up Sieve to do that within main email is hard and in my opinion not worth it.

+NOTE: We might need to set user's login shell to `/sbin/nologin` to prevent login into ssh.